 Delonghi Magnifica Bean to Cup espresso machine ESAM4200

-As you may have gathered from our other reviews, DeLonghi have a tendency to slightly overprice themselves based on their reputation.
-This is absolutely fine and we don’t judge them for increasing their prices as their kudos rises but we do judge when their machines simply fail to live up to their price tags.
+As you may have gather from our other reviews, DeLonghi have a slight tendency to overprice themselves based on their reputation.
+This is absolutely fine and we won’t judge them for increasing their prices as their kudos rises but we will judge when their machines simply fail to live up to their lofty price tags.

 The Magnifica does an excellent job of grinding beans and producing delicious Espresso and Americano; plus its steam arm is a triumph of design but that’s as far its positives go and from there, the machine starts to dwindle.
 The water tank is 1.8 litres and allows for steam at any time thanks to an intelligent heat reserve system that constantly maintains pressure.

-Purely due to the quality of the coffee the machine produces it receives a 6/10 but much refinement is needed on DeLonghi’s part to make this a really good machine.
+Purely due to the good quality of the coffee the machine produces it receives: 6/10.

 Philips Grind and Brew coffee machine HD7765/00

-An Innovative take on the Bean to Cup system sees Philips merging the Grind and Brew function with some of the features of a standard Filter Coffee system.
-This is a system that really works despite its simplicity as you take the fresh brewed experience of a Bean to Cup and merge it with the multiple cup production style of the Filter system – utter genius.
+An innovative take on the Bean to Cup system sees Philips merge the Grind and Brew function with some features from that of a standard Filter Coffee system.
+This is a system that really works despite its simplicity, you take the fresh brewed experience of a Bean to Cup and combine it with the multiple cup production style of the Filter system – utter genius.

-The innovation doesn’t stop there with this Philips machine as they have introduced a novel concept for those who like different coffee beans – their bean container has two compartments which can be selected with the turn of a dial.
+And the innovation doesn’t stop there with this Philips machine.
+They have introduced a novel concept for those who like different coffee beans – their bean container has two compartments which can be selected with a quick turn of a dial.
 Not only that, another dial allows you to select the overall strength of the brewed coffee; in terms of being user friendly, Philips have it down to a T.